ZaenbA/capstone-project/README.md

 # **Agile Development**
 I followed an Agile approach throughout the development of Mindful Moments+, using the **MoSCoW prioritisation method** to ensure essential features were delivered first.
-A public **GitHub Project Board** was used to manage user stories, tasks, and track progress.
+A public [Mindful Moments+ GitHub Project Board](https://github.com/users/ZaenbA/projects/5) was used to manage user stories, tasks, and track progress.
 The board was divided into 4 columns:
 - Backlog – All planned features and ideas.
 - To do - Features to start developing.
 - In Progress – Features currently being developed.